thwerks/NodeJS-Home-Assistant-Framework/README.md

 * Tank levels are sent back to HA in percentage readout as dependent upon user configurations.
 * Flow meter data is sent back to HA for last hour and 24 hours average.
 * Input booleans in HA are used to toggle the pump automation system(s).
-* System looks for inconsistencies between HA and the NodeJS system brings the system back to consistency as based on specified parameters and live sensor data.
+* System looks for inconsistencies between HA and the NodeJS system.
+It will bring the system back to consistency as based on specified parameters and live sensor data.
-* System keep track of HA latency and availability and notifies you if something is wrong.
+* System keeps track of HA latency and availability and notifies you if something is wrong.
 * ESP Home modules are also monitored.

 # How to use this framework: